IBM/data-prep-kit/transforms/universal/noop/README.md

 * `run-local-sample` - runs src/noop_local.py
 * `run-local-ray-sample` - runs src/noop_local_ray.py
 * `run-s3-ray-sample` - runs src/noop_s3_ray.py
-    * Requires prior invocation of `make minio-start minio-load` to load data into local minio for S3 access.
+    * Requires prior invocation of `make minio-start` to load data into local minio for S3 access.

-These targes will activate the virtual environment and set up any configuration needed.
+These targets will activate the virtual environment and set up any configuration needed.
 Use the `-n` option of `make` to see the detail of what is done to run the sample.

 For example,